PamelaAGreen/GlobalWaterSolutionsOpportunitySpace/README.md

-# Mapping Global Solutions for a Sustainable Water Future
+# Mapping a Sustainable Water Future: Private Sector Opportunities for Global Water Security and Resilience (code to support GEC 2024 publication)

-<font color=red>Title: Mapping Global Solutions for a Sustainable Water Future
+<font color=red>Title: Mapping a Sustainable Water Future: Private Sector Opportunities for Global Water Security and Resilience (code to support GEC 2024 publication)
 Author: Pamela Green
-Date: November 3, 2023
+Date: August 17, 2024

-This code was developed between October 2021 and November 2023 by Pamela Green and includes the development and creation of all raster and tabular data included in the manuscript with same title.  </font>
+This code was developed between October 2021 and August 2024 by Pamela Green and includes the development and creation of all raster and tabular data included in the manuscript with same title.  </font>

 The following data were downloaded, processed,and assembled during the project period.
 All input datasets are resampled from their native formats to 6-minute resolution GeoTIFF raster format using a standard reprojection and warping utility (GDAL Warp).